 Her work explores stories about land, mythology, ritual, thresholds and imprints, the individual's relationship to landscape, and a land’s ability to evoke memory whether real or imagined.
 Photography is her primary medium however drawings, found images, printmaking, video, and writing are also incorporated into her practice.
-Much of her inspiration is grounded in literature.

 Her first book, a collection of photographs and drawings made in Iceland between 2011-2013 entitled 'As if it should have been a quarry' was released in late 2013 with Damiani publishers and includes an introductory essay by Eduardo Cadava.
 As if it should have been a quarry was recently shown as a solo exhibition at La Galerie Particulière in Paris and Brussels.
 Most recently this work was featured as part of a group exhibition entitled "Fragments" at La Frontiera gallery in Paris.